The first time buyers' toolkit

 Work out how much Stamp Duty you’ll have to pay

-Until 30th June 2021, if you're buying a house in England and Northern Ireland, you will not have to pay Stamp Duty on the first £500,000 of a property's purchase price.
-From 1st July, first time buyers will not pay any stamp duty on properties up to £300,000 and then 5% for any amount above £300,000 up to £500,000.
+From 1st July 2021, first time buyers will not pay any stamp duty on properties up to £300,000 and then 5% for any amount above £300,000 up to £500,000.
 To work out exactly how much you'll need to budget for, take a look at What is Stamp Duty?

-If the purchase price is over £500,000 you will pay Stamp Duty at the homemover rate.
-If your purchase isn't complete on or before these dates, you'll need to pay Stamp Duty at the usual rate, where it applies.
+If the purchase price is over £500,000 you will pay Stamp Duty at the home mover rate.

 Different rates of tax apply if you're buying a house in Wales or Scotland.
-You'll find more information about these rates and general Stamp Duty advice here.
+You'll find more information about these rates on our Stamp Duty page.

 Find a removal company